worldbank/OpenNightLights/onl/tutorials/mod2_1_DMSP_VIIRS_data_access.md

 about the data we’ll be working with.
 First, it’s helpful to understand the basic data formats that are used with geospatial data analysis.

-[NOTE: this section is a WIP as the data are added to S3 by U.Mich team and NOAA.
-As soon as a full sample of the data added to S3 and in their final structure, we can add information on that here.]

 ## Data Structure
 **Raster vs. Vector data**